-Earthquake in Massachusetts rattles New England, triggers reaction online
+Earthquake off Massachusetts rattles New England, triggers reaction online

 The magnitude 3.6-earthquake was centered off the coast of New Bedford, Mass.

-Residents across southern New England were jolted on Sunday morning after an earthquake struck in Massachusetts and was felt around the region, according to officials.
+Residents across southern New England were jolted on Sunday morning after an earthquake struck off the coast of Massachusetts and was felt around the region, according to officials.

 The U.S. Geological Survey (USGS) said the temblor was originally listed as a magnitude 4.2 earthquake before being downgraded to 3.6 and struck just after 9 a.m.